tylerwolverton/Guildhall/FPS/ReadMe.md

     [-] Implement `RenderContext::BindShaderByName` or `RenderContext::BindShaderStateByName`
 [-] Support a `Material` class to make managing material data easier.
-    [x] Should encapsulate a `ShaderState` and relevant data needed for the material [-] Define a data format you like.
+    [x] Should encapsulate a `ShaderState` and relevant data needed for the material [x] Define a data format you like.
     [-] Define a `Material` class you can use that works with our data [x] Must be able to support owning at least one UBO for material specific data?
-        [ ] Can set material specific textures
+        [-] Can set material specific textures
-        [ ] Can set material specific samplers
+        [-] Can set material specific samplers
         [x] Can set your engine specific constants (spec/tint) [x] Can make a material from file
     [x] Can call `RenderContext::BindMaterial` to bind the shader and all data assocated with the material